 The Glyptotek owns the largest collection of French 19th-century art and Impressionist art in Denmark.
 Helge Jacobsen, son of the museum’s founder, donated many works.

 The French paintings range in style from the romantics to realism but Impressionism is particularly well represented.
 The museum owns 47 works by Paul Gauguin.
-The specific works on display rotate frequently.
+The specific works on display rotate frequently and are often used to enhance temporary exhibitions on a variety of themes.

 Danish and French Sculptures in the Glyptotek